michaelmarty/UniDec/readme.md

 New parameter management in background.
 Some parameter names have changed.

+IsoDec now will combine mass peaks more smartly, looking for missed monoisotopics when combining multiple charge states.
+This is also now more user controllable, with the max shift controlling the monoisotopics allowed and the match tolerance controlling the ppm tolerance for matching.

 Added new text file export in 3 column format for var1, mass, and extract on UniChrom and MetaUniDec.
 Also, I modified the _extracts.txt file to include the var1 values in the top row with a 0 in the first column.